lucapette/website/content/writing/the-appeal-of-static-typing.md

 than day.
 My programming world was shattered in minutes.

 The euphoria kept me going for a few years: meta-programming was cool, RSpec was cool, Sequel was cool.
-The community was fantastic.
-But while I loved the language and its ecosystem, I was always uneasy putting Ruby applications to production.
+The community was fantastic: it was inclusive and engaging.

+While I loved the language and its ecosystem, I was always uncomfortable putting Ruby applications to production.
 I often trivialised the experience saying "No matter ho many tests we add, we still ship typos to production".

 Around 2013, I started looking into around for something more solid, possibly faster.
 I found Go.
 The language wasn't as pretty but I loved how robust